 Human Growth Hormone for Children Facts

-Growth hormones can be extremely helpful for short stature kids to grow to a healthy height.
+It’s critical that you, as a parent, are educated on human growth hormone facts before starting treatment with your child.
 If your child is not a candidate for growth hormone therapy, Healthy Height™ is an alternative option for you.

 Understanding Growth Hormone Deficiency In Children